mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 If it is true, how does the Buddha experience and preach the dharma?
 Chapter 8 is the answer to this question – according to the practice of perfection of giving, one of the six Paramitas.

-###### 4:41
+###### 4:45

-In Buddhism usually there are three kinds of giving, perfection of giving.
+In Buddhism usually there are three kinds of giving, the perfection of giving.
 One is material gifts.
 Second is dharma gifts.
 Third is the giving of fearlessness.

-Material gifts, dharma gifts.
-But if you don't have any material gifts, or if you don't have any capability to preach dharma, what should you give?
+Material gifts, dharma gifts – but if you don't have any material gifts, or if you don't have any capability to preach dharma, what should you give?

 In one of the Buddhist scriptures, there are seven kinds of giving for such a person who doesn't have any material gifts and dharma gifts.

+###### 5:58

 One is "giving with eyes".
 This is to come in contact with people with a tender look.
 This is also one giving practice.
 Even though you don't have any materials or dharmas you can preach, still there is a practice of giving.
 First one is giving with eyes.

+###### 6:32

-The second, "giving with face".
+The second: "giving with face".
 It means to come in contact with people with a soft, gentle, joyous expression on one's face.
 This is second.

+[...]
 This is very important.
 Well, it's not necessary to always smile.
 To smile always, it's not necessary to do that.
 But if you have a very gentle, soft, magnanimous, joyous mind, your face speaks of your mind.
 How joyous it is, how gentle it is, even though you don't smile.
 But if your mind is always angry, or always expressing the complaints, et cetera, your face (is) always something miserable, ugly – even though you smile. [*group laughter*] Do you understand?
 So, second is giving with face.

+###### 7:52

-The third, "giving with words".
+The third: "giving with words".
 It means to use peaceful words when one comes in contact with people.

 Peaceful words are very important.
 But peaceful words are not always gentle, not always soft.
 Sometimes even though the words are very pithy or very strong, it is also peaceful words when it is helpful for the person to turn over his own new life.

 ###### 8:54